ArcEglos/code-sample/CHALLENGE.md

-# The Pleo Frontend Challenge
+# The Frontend Challenge

-Here at Pleo we love space.
+Here we love space.
 For example, we name all our microservices after moons of the solar system.
 But before you get to the moons, you have to go through rockets.
 Welcome to our frontend challenge!